 All the Law & Order: SVU Detectives Through the Years

-From Olivia Benson to Amanda Rollins, these SVU detectives have made our hearts go dun-dun.
+From Olivia Benson to Amanda Rollins, these SVU investigators have made our hearts go dun-dun.

 The detectives and officers portrayed on Law & Order: Special Victims Unit have turned the NBC series into a global sensation.
-In between working their cases, we've grown to love these characters for their vulnerability, relatability, and all the joy they bring to the screen — yes, even on a show like SVU.
+In between working their cases, we've grown to love these characters for their vulnerability, relatability, and all the joy they bring to the screen — yes, even on a show as haunting as SVU.

 Many detectives and officers have appeared on Law & Order: SVU throughout the years.
 Take a walk down memory lane, below, to remember all the cops from squad room, past and present.